 Why not try scuba diving or hiking or paddleboarding?
-There are so many hobbies to consider, and many of these might not have been available to you in your old home.
+There are so many hobbies in Australia to consider, and many of these might not have been available to you in your old home.

 I fuse it with some time spent thinking positive thoughts as well.
 It helps me keep things in perspective and helps me stay in control even if it feels like there are too many things to do.
 Being in the moment can really help with feelings of homesickness – you stop analysing your decisions, stop thinking about things in the past and just commit to being where you are right now.

 Give yourself time

 Moving to a new country is exciting and terrifying.
 It can take time to feel settled in your new home.
 I remember it took me months to get settled when I moved from Sheffield to Hampshire in the UK after I relocated to be with my boyfriend (who is now my husband) – I missed my friends, family and the familiarity so much.
 I missed my old career so much too and felt like I’d lost my identify.
 But I learned to cope with it and embrace my new home even though it was very different from the home that I left behind.
 These skills came in so handy when we moved to Australia – I settled in much faster as I’d already learnt how to avoid homesickness (or at least avoid the worst of it) having been through it before.

-You need to be kind and give yourself some time to learn how to adapt to life in a new place.
+You also need to be kind and give yourself some time to learn how to adapt to life in a new place.
 Not everybody settles in instantly – sometimes the best cure for homesickness is time and patience.